buda-base/lucene-bo/README.md

 #### TibSyllableTokenizer

-This tokenizer produces syllabe tokens (with no tshek) from the input Tibetan text.
+This tokenizer produces syllable tokens (with no tshek) from the input Tibetan text.

 #### TibAffixedFilter